Health Professions Programs Admissions

 Associate Degree Programs Admission Requirements

 Students seeking entry to a Health Professions Program seeking an Associate degree must meet program requirements as established by each degree program.
 Students who eventually want to complete a baccalaureate degree are encouraged to finish IUPUI General Education Core requirements.
-For example, students initially seeking an Associate degree in Radiography students may benefit from meeting entry requirements to the Bachelor degree in Medical Imaging Technology.
+For example, students initially seeking an Associate degree in Radiography may benefit from meeting entry requirements to the Bachelor degree in Medical Imaging Technology.

 Bachelor Degree Programs Admission Requirements